celery/kombu/docs/userguide/consumers.rst

     C(connection).run()

-There's also a :class:`~kombu.mixins.ConsumerProducerMixin` for consumers that need to also publish messages on a separate connection (e.g. sending rpc replies, streaming results):
+The main use of :class:`~kombu.mixins.ConsumerProducerMixin` is to create consumers that need to also publish messages on a separate connection (e.g. sending rpc replies, streaming results):